TFLEX: Temporal Feature-Logic Embedding Framework for Complex Reasoning over Temporal Knowledge Graph

+For each group, we report the average MRR in Table~\ref{table:main_results}.
+The raw MRR results on all query structures for each dataset in detail are presented in Appendix~\ref{sec:appendix:detail_metrics}.

+\xhdr{How well can TFLEX answer temporal complex queries?} We compare TFLEX with state-of-the-art query embeddings Query2box~\cite{Query2box}, BetaE~\cite{BetaE} and ConE~\cite{ConE} on answering entities.
+Existing query embeddings only handle FOL on entity set, but unable to cope with temporal logic over timestamp set.
+Therefore, the results of these three methods have to be obtained by ignoring the timestamps, so that the $\text{avg}_t$, $\text{avg}_{t, \mathcal{C}_t}$, $\text{avg}_{\{\mathcal{U}_t\}}$ and $\text{avg}_{x}$ of three methods are zeros.
+Comparing the results of these methods in Table~\ref{table:main_results}, we can see that TFLEX outperforms all the baselines on all the metrics.
+These results demonstrate that TFLEX can perform reasoning over TKGs well, at least better than the existing query embeddings.

+\xhdr{Ablation on entity part} The variant \textbf{X(ConE)} replaces the entity part of TFLEX with ConE~\cite{ConE} to handle the logic over entity sets.
+In the entity part, ConE is geometric while TFLEX is fuzzy.
+The variant performs even worse than TFLEX and ConE.
+The dropping MRR indicates that the entity part plays an important role in the framework.
+Considering the performance of ConE, we think there is semantic conflict between the time part of TFLEX and the entity part of ConE.
+Simply combining static QEs with dynamic QEs is not a clever way to achieve the best performance.

+\xhdr{Ablation on time part} The variant \textbf{FLEX} removes the time part of the temporal feature-logic embedding.
+Then, \textbf{FLEX} can only answer entities.
+The results show that \textbf{FLEX} slightly outperforms ConE.
+However, the performance of \textbf{FLEX} is worse than TFLEX with a large margin on all the datasets.
+Therefore, we conclude that the time part also plays an important role in the framework.

+\xhdr{Ablation on feature part} If we remove the entity and timestamp feature, the embeddings of entities and timestamps will crash to zeros.
+Instead, we consider another way to explore the impact of the feature part.
+Noticing that some TKGC approaches~\cite{TTransE,TuckERT} embed entities and timestamps into the same semantic space, we propose \textbf{X-1F} to merge the entity and timestamp features into one feature.
+Compared with TFLEX, \textbf{X-1F} achieves higher scores on ICEWS14 and ICEWS05-15, but lower on GDELT.
+The results imply that unifying the feature of entity and timestamp is potentially beneficial in some datasets.

+\xhdr{Ablation on logic part} The variant \textbf{X-logic} removes both entity logic and time logic.
+It achieves lower scores than TFLEX on all the datasets.
+This is because the logic part is responsible for reasoning over TKGs.
+Removing the logic part results in that neural logical operators completely rely on neural network to learn the logic, which is not enough to handle various temporal complex queries.

+\xhdr{Out-of-data reasoning} The results on $\text{avg}_{\{\mathcal{U}_e\}},\text{avg}_{\{\mathcal{U}_t\}},\text{avg}_{x}$ support that the framework can reason over unseen entity logic, unseen time logic as well as their hybrid.
+The entity union and time union operators are not included in the training set, but the framework can still handle them well.

-\paragraph{Stable Performance} We train and test TFLEX five times with different random seeds and report the error bars in Appendix~\ref{sec:appendix:error_bars}.
-The small standard variances demonstrate that the performance of TFLEX is stable, which answers \textbf{RQ3}.
+\xhdr{Sensitive analysis} (1) The selection of hyperparameters (embedding dimension $d$, the margin $\gamma$) has a substantial influence on the effectiveness of TFLEX.
+We train the model with embedding dimension $d\in\{300, 400, 500, 600, 700, 800, 900, 1000\}$, the margin $\gamma \in\{5, 10, 15, 20, 25, 30, 35, 40\}$.
+The best performance is achieved when $d=800$ and $\gamma=15$.
+Too small and too large $d,\gamma$ both lead to worse results, reported in Appendix~\ref{sec:appendix:sensitive_analysis}.
+(2) Besides, we also investigate the stability of TFLEX.
+We train and test for five times with different random seeds and report the error bars in Appendix~\ref{sec:appendix:error_bars}.
+The small standard variances demonstrate that the performance of TFLEX is stable.